20th February 2020

 So, how does NLP help with this?
 Again, chatbots offer a great way to automate some of this conversational marketing.
 They may be implemented as part of your website, or they may be created on Facebook Messenger – which offers a way to reach customers on a platform they are comfortable with.
 As previously discussed, chatbots are getting more sophisticated with the help of improved NLP – to the extent that it can sometimes feel like talking to a real person.
 Machine learning also helps with this, with chatbots continuing to learn as more people interact with them.

-Stay tuned for the next installment of our ”Being an Early Digital Adopter” series, where we’ll be covering new trends in video marketing and how you can stay ahead of the curve!
+Read the next installment of our ”Being an Early Digital Adopter” series, where we cover new trends in video marketing and how you can stay ahead of the curve!